Living in Malaysia: The Expat Guide for 2023

 Schooling and Education

-There are many international schools in Malaysia, which offer a range of curricula, including American, British, and Australian.
-Tuition fees can be high, but the quality of education is generally good, and schools offer a wide range of extracurricular activities and facilities.
+There are many international schools available in Malaysia.
+These schools offer a range of curricula, including American, British, and Australian.

 Opening a Bank Account in Malaysia

-Getting a Driver’s License in Malaysia
+How to Get a Driver License in Malaysia

 Expats can drive in Malaysia using their home country’s driver’s license for up to 90 days, after which they must obtain a Malaysian driver’s license.

-Phone and Internet
+Phone and Internet Services

-Adapting to the Malay Way of Life
+Adapting to Malay Culture

 • Islam is the predominant religion in Malaysia, and Muslims are expected to follow Islamic customs and practices.